Introduction to Universal Credit

 How do I get Universal Credit?

 It will be much easier and simpler for you to make a claim for Universal Credit.
 You will be able to do it online at a time that suits you.
-If you do not have access to a computer there will be other ways for you to make a claim, including a dedicated telephone service where you can get help and support.

 How does work change the amount of Universal Credit you can get?